 Gulf coronavirus infections surpass 400,000, Reuters tally shows

-DUBAI, June 25 (Reuters) - The number of novel coronavirus cases in the six Gulf Arab states has doubled in a month to over 400,000, as the region's two biggest economies this week fully lifted curfews imposed to combat the infection.
+DUBAI, June 25 (Reuters) - The number of novel coronavirus cases in the six Gulf Arab states has doubled in a month to more than 400,000, as the region's two biggest economies this week fully lifted curfews imposed to combat the infection.

-As of Wednesday evening, the tally in the energy producing region stood at 403,163 infections, with 2,346 deaths, according to a Reuters tally.
+As of Thursday, authorities across the energy-producing region had reported a total of 410,300 infections with 2,395 deaths, according to a Reuters tally.
 It passed the 200,000 mark on May 27.

-Neighbouring Saudi Arabia, which has the highest regional count at more than 167,200 infections and over 1,380 deaths, fully removed its three-month curfew on Sunday.
+Neighbouring Saudi Arabia, which has the highest regional count at more than 170,600 infections and more than 1,400 deaths as of Thursday, ended its three-month curfew on Sunday.

-Kuwait is the only Gulf state that still has a partial curfew.
-Qatar, Oman and Bahrain did not impose curfews as part of measures to combat the disease.
+Kuwait's cabinetagreed on Thursday to ease the country's curfew by one hour, to run from 8:00 pm to 5:00 am from Tuesday.
+Qatar, Oman and Bahrain did not impose curfews.

 The easing of restrictions has varied across the Gulf region with the UAE and Saudi Arabia taking the lead in reopening commercial businesses, including dine-in restaurants and malls.

-Dubai, whose economy is reliant on tourism and retail, said on Sunday it would allow foreign visitors to enter the emirate from July 7.
+Dubai, whose economy is reliant on tourism and retail, said on Sunday it would let foreign visitors enter the emirate from July 7.
 The UAE, which includes Dubai, has not yet announced a similar move on a federal level.

 Qatar, which has the second highest regional infection count, has said it would permit resumption of flights from low-risk countries on July 1 as well as the reopening of shopping malls and markets with limited capacity.